 Note that precision does not necessarily reflect accuracy, especially with unweighted means.
-However, I've rejected obvious blunders, and most popular objects have enough accurately-measured positions now that overall accuracy will not suffer much from poor positions out on the wings of the "bell curve".
-And these have all been replaced with selected positions in current versions of the files, so strongly encourage you to use the latest versions.
+However, I've rejected obvious blunders, and most popular objects have enough accurately-measured positions now that overall accuracy in the calculated mean will not suffer much from poor positions.
+In any case, I have replaced all of these unweighted means with selected positions in current versions of the files, so strongly encourage you to use the latest versions.

 Two sets of files are available, identical except for the equinoxes: J2000.0 and B1950.0.
 The equinox J2000.0 file gives the selected position (or in older versions, the unweighted mean of all the non-rejected positions) taken directly from the base file, while the equinox B1950.0 file has that selected (or unweighted mean) position precessed to B1950.0.

 Please note that J2000 positions that I calculated between mid-2001 and